Know About The Signs And Symptoms Of HIV Virus

 All these symptoms will usually come to notice after two months after the transmission of the virus.
 Also, note that in the case of a few individuals while the symptoms may show up after two weeks of transmission, at the same time, for other individuals, there may not even be any symptoms during the first stage.

 However, as the stage progresses, the most notable symptoms are-

 - Fever and chills

 How Important Is Testing?

-Still, in India, individual who is having HIV virus is not treated in the right way.
-While the change is slow, yet it is happening.
+Still, in India, individuals who is having HIV are not treated in the right way.
+While the change is slow, it is happening.
 Hence, people stick to a mindset that testing for HIV will create a wrong impression, which is not true.
-In fact, it is very important to make sure that you are HIV virus free if you are frequently falling sick.
+It is very important to make sure that you are HIV-free if you are frequently falling sick.

-The HIV virus may not even show any symptom of its presence and this may act as a silent-killer, taking you to a stage when the immunity is completely weakened.
-The HIV virus, if not treated on time can be contagious and the transmission of the virus is also possible if any form of body fluid is being exchanged.
+HIV may not even show any symptoms of its presence and this may act as a silent killer, taking you to a stage when the immunity is completely weakened.
+HIV, if not treated on time can be contagious and the transmission of the virus is also possible if any form of body fluid is being exchanged.